Heading to Sydney with kids? We’ve lived here for 8 years and have checked out all the best family fun activities in town. We share them all here.

 Do the Sydney Harbour Bridge Climb

-I’m going to admit right off that we haven’t actually done the Sydney Harbour Bridge climb because I am too scared of heights my children are still too young.
+I’m going to admit right off that I haven’t actually done the Sydney Harbour Bridge climb because I am way too scared of heights.
+But my daughter has done it and loved it.

-However, I couldn’t not include it because if you are not scared of heights your children are old enough, it has to be one of the most fun things to do in Sydney for kids and it should definitely be on your Sydney to do list.
+However, I couldn’t not include it because, if you are not too scared of heights, and your children are old enough, it really should be on your Sydney bucket list.

 The bridge climb takes you right to the top of one of the most iconic landmarks in the world for 360-degree views over the city from its 134m perch.